182nd Armored Infantry Regiment "Garibaldi": 182nd Infantry Regiment "Garibaldi"

-In 1949 the regiment moved from Pordenone to Sacile and on 12 October 1953 the infantry units of the Division "Garibaldi" were awarded Italy's highest military honor the Gold Medal of Military Valour for their conduct in Yugoslavia from September 1943 to April 1945.
+In 1949 the regiment moved from Pordenone to Sacile and on 12 October 1953 the infantry units of the Division "Garibaldi" were awarded Italy's highest military honor the Gold Medal of Military Valor for their conduct in Yugoslavia from September 1943 to April 1945.

 182nd Armored Infantry Regiment "Garibaldi"

-On 31 October 1958 the regiment disbanded its infantry battalions and the next day the regiment received the I Bersaglieri Battalion and III Tank Battalion from the 1st Bersaglieri Regiment was renamed 182nd Armored Infantry Regiment "Garibaldi".
+On 31 October 1958 the regiment disbanded its infantry battalions and the next day the regiment received the I Bersaglieri Battalion and III Tank Battalion from the 1st Bersaglieri Regiment.
+On the same day the regiment was renamed 182nd Armored Infantry Regiment "Garibaldi".
 Upon entering the regiment the III Tank Battalion was renamed II Tank Battalion, but already on 1 February 1959 the battalion was renamed XXI Tank Battalion.
 On 11 April 1961 the XXI Tank Battalion was renamed XIII Tank Battalion and the I Bersaglieri Battalion was renamed XXIII Bersaglieri Battalion.
 On 24 September 1964 the XXIII Bersaglieri Battalion was renamed XI Bersaglieri Battalion.
 From 1964 onward regiment's structure was: